What would you call a condition that nobody talks about, except for the millions of people who have it? It’s called Skin Picking.

-- Manage school and work so that you aren’t overwhelmed.
+- Manage school and work for a planned amount of time with scheduled breaks so you don’t get overwhelmed.

 Perfectionism generates anxiety and a sense of failure because it never lets you take credit for the good things you do (including resisting an urge to pick!).
 Nothing anybody can do is ever “perfect,” and perfectionism is a setup for perpetual self-loathing and disappointment.
 But there are ways to challenge that voice of perfectionism.

 First, notice it and what it is saying to you.
 Then, challenge the validity of those thoughts by asking yourself: “Would I hold anyone else to this standard of perfectionism?
 Is there, perhaps, a kinder and more realistic way to think about this?”
 Noticing and challenging your unrealistic and perfectionist thoughts gives you the opportunity to choose to support yourself instead.

 Skin pickers often tell me that they have “blown it” because they picked their skin after not picking for a day, a week or more.
 But slip-ups are a normal part of the process.
 It is critical to realize that there is a difference between a temporary “lapse” and a full scale “relapse.”
 And that difference is you.

 If you choose to over-focus on a recent lapse as evidence of “failure” or as proof that you don’t have what it takes to manage your skin picking, then you will be far more likely to throw in the towel.
 Focusing on a recent lapse leads people to see themselves as powerless, and to assume that they just can’t achieve the goals they have set for themselves.
 That type of thinking means you are over-focusing on the slip-up.

 Instead, give yourself credit for all of the time you didn’t pick.
 If you can come to see that each time you don’t pick is a win, then you never lose.